Fernando Santos (footballer, born 1954): Poland national team

 On 24 January 2023, Santos was unveiled as the new manager of Poland, succeeding Czesław Michniewicz who left the team shortly after the 2022 World Cup.
+Criticised for his style, his choice of players and his lack of appearances at Polish league and cup matches, defeats to Moldova and Albania in the Euro 2024 qualifying phase led to fans starting to demand his dismissal, which took place on 13 September.

+Beşiktaş

+Santos returned to club duties on 7 January 2024, signing for Beşiktaş in the Turkish Süper Lig.
+He was fired on 13 April, following a six-game winless streak.

+Azerbaijan national team

+On 12 June 2024, Santos was officially appointed at the Azerbaijan national side, having been assigned the task of helping to qualify for Euro 2028.
+On 8 September 2025, having collected nine losses in 11 matches, he was relieved of his duties.

 Personal life

 Santos earned a degree in electrical and telecommunications engineering, awarded in 1977 by the Instituto Superior de Engenharia de Lisboa.
 As he was in charge when Porto won its fifth consecutive championship in 1999, he was nicknamed Engenheiro do Penta (Penta's engineer).

 In addition to his native Portuguese, Santos also speaks English and Greek.